CC4K/LEPL1503-Projet3/README.md

 - `make fec_threads` : compiles threaded code for execution
 - `make run` : compiles and runs sequential code (default output is output.txt and verbose is activated)
 - `make threads_run` : compiles and runs threaded code (default output is output.txt, verbose is activated and 4 threads are running)
-- `make valgrind_run` : compiles and runs sequential code with valgrind
+- `make valgrind_run` : compiles and runs sequential code with Valgrind
-- `make valgrind_threads` : compiles and runs threaded code with valgrind
+- `make valgrind_threads` : compiles and runs threaded code with Valgrind
 - `make tests` : compiles and runs the tests (as well as the tested files)
 - `make clean` : clears all compiled files